New Mexico vs. UNLV NCAA Football Odds, Plays and Insights | November 6, 2021

 New Mexico Stats and Trends

-- So far this season New Mexico has one win against the spread.
+- New Mexico has covered the spread on one occasion this year.

-- The Lobos have been favored by 2 points or more two times this season and have not covered the spread in any of them.
+- The Lobos have yet to cover the spread this season when favored by 1.5 points or more.

-- New Mexico's games this year have hit the over on two of seven set point totals (28.6%).

 - Find the latest spread and moneyline odds for New Mexico at SISportsbook.